-This Shrine of St. Therese of Lisieux, the Little Flower of Jesus, was added in 1944, the 100th anniversary of the international congregation of the Hospital Sisters of St. Francis.
+This Shrine of St. Therese of Lisieux (France), the Little Flower of Jesus, was added in 1944.
 The iron-work encloses the Shrine as a place of private prayer.

-In the central image, St. Therese is kneeling before the Infant Jesus, who showers her with roses.
-Below this and carved in the wood, left, is a thorn-encircled rose, a symbol of suffering; and on the right is the Lamb of God, a symbol of the risen Christ who triumphs over death while the chalice at his feet is being filled with blood streaming from his pierced heart.
-In the base of this altar is a ship - which St. Therese often referred to as her soul - and the symbol IHS (Jesus); all of which denote "Therese of Jesus."
-The carvings along the walls and frame include the Greek cross, roses (love), and a decorative banding of fleur-de-lis (stylized representation of the lily, a symbol of purity).
+In the central image, St. Therese (January 2, 1873-September 30, 1897) is kneeling before the Infant Jesus, who showers her with roses.
+Below this and carved in the wood, left, is a thorn-encircled rose, a symbol of suffering; and on the right is the Lamb of God, a symbol of the risen Christ who triumphs over death while the chalice is filled with blood streaming from his pierced heart.
+In the base of is a ship - which St. Therese often referred to as her soul - and the symbol IHS (Jesus); all of which denote Therese of Jesus.
+The carvings along the walls and frame include the Greek cross, roses (love), and a decorative banding of fleur-delis (stylized representation of the lily, a symbol of purity).

 In the first panel, St. Therese prays to the Blessed Virgin Mary, standing on a garland of roses, who heals her of tuberculosis.
 In the second panel, St. Therese is presented to Pope Leo XIII on November 20, 1887, as she requests his permission to enter religious life.
 In the third panel, she is a bride with her bridegroom, Jesus, as she enters religious life on April 9, 1888.
 The remaining three panels depict St. Therese after she entered the Carmelite Order.
 First, she is teaching other Sisters.
 Second, she is preparing the sacred vessels for Holy Mass.
 Third, she contemplates Christ during her final illness and death at the age of 23 on September 30, 1897.
-(The Hospital Sisters operated St. John's Tuberculosis Sanitarium on this property from 1919 to 1973.
+(The Hospital Sisters sponsored St. John's Tuberculosis Sanitarium on this property from 1919 to 1973.
 Patients visited this church in the balcony directly above this Shrine.
-The Shrine was the gift from Sister Grace O'Laughlin who, prior to her entrance as a Hospital Sister, made a donation with the request for a vocation shrine.
+The Shrine was the gift from Sister Grace O'Laughlin, OSF, who, prior to her entrance as a Hospital Sister, made a donation with the request for a vocation shrine.
 She died April 17, 1945.)